dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/PlaybackDemo.md

 ## Implementing DJI Go Style Default Layout

-### Importing DJI SDK and UILibrary with CocoaPods
+### Importing DJI SDK and UX SDK with CocoaPods

 Now, let's create a new project in Xcode, choose **Single View Application** template for your project and press "Next", then enter "PlaybackDemo" in the **Product Name** field and keep the other default settings.
-Once the project is created, let's import the DJI SDK and DJI UI Library.
+Once the project is created, let's import the DJI SDK and DJI UX SDK.

-You can check [Getting Started with DJI UI Library](./UILibraryDemo.html#importing-dji-sdk-and-uilibrary-with-cocoapods) tutorial to learn how to import the **DJISDK.framework** and **UILibrary.framework** into your Xcode project.
+You can check [Getting Started with DJI UX SDK](./UXSDKDemo.html#importing-dji-sdk-and-uxsdk-with-cocoapods) tutorial to learn how to import the **DJISDK.framework** and **UILibrary.framework** into your Xcode project.

 ### Importing the VideoPreviewer